-3. How many seconds does a netballer have to
+3. How many seconds does a netballer have to pass or shoot the ball?

 4. The Son of Man is a 1964 painting by the Belgian surrealist painter René ...?

 5. Facing forward, is the left-hand side of a ship or aircraft port or starboard?